cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 For those wanting to use page objects, we've highlighted the {% url 'best practices ' custom-commands#Best-Practices %} for replicating the page object pattern.

+## {% fa fa-angle-right %} Why do my Cypress tests pass locally but not in CI?

+There are many reasons why tests may fail in CI but pass locally.
+Some of these include:

+- There is a problem isolated to the Electron browser (`cypress run` by default runs in the Electron browser)
+- A test failure in CI could be highlighting a bug in your CI build process
+- Variability in timing when running your application in CI (For example, network requests that resolve within the timeout locally may take longer in CI)
+- Machine differences in CI versus your local machine -- CPU resources, environment variables, etc.

+To troubleshoot why tests are failing in CI but passing locally, you can try these strategies:

+- Test locally with Electron to identify if the issue is specific to the browser.
+- You can also identify browser-specific issues by running in a different browser in CI with the `--browser` flag.
+- Review your CI build process to ensure nothing is changing with your application that would result in failing tests.
+- Remove time-sensitive variability in your tests.
+For example, ensure a network request has finished before looking for the DOM element that relies on the data from that network request.
+You can leverage {% url "aliasing" variables-and-aliases#Aliases %} for this.
+- Ensure video recording and/or screenshots are enabled for the CI run and compare the recording to the Command Log when running the test locally.

 ## {% fa fa-angle-right %} How can I parallelize my runs?

 You can read more about parallelization {% url 'here' parallelization %}.